WimDejonghe/iot-lab-complete-python/docs/b-wifi/03-webserver/README.md

         print( 'Enter this address in browser = ' + status[0] )

 #HTML + CSS for webpage
+#The %s within code (body) acts as a placeholder for dynamic content that will be inserted at those positions.
+#The dynamic content here is the status of the GPIOs that will be changed.
 html = """<!DOCTYPE html>
 <html lang="en">
 <head>